GertJan84/lms-rust-cli/README.md

  - [X] Check for todos in your code before upload for "sql", "rs", "py", "js", "css", "html", "svelte"
  - [ ] Add set command for config chages
  - [ ] Add get command to verify config changes
- - [ ] Add lms check to check TODO in code

 Avalible for `arm` and `x86` systems